NikKowPHP/social-brain/chapters/chapter-20.md

 Human connection is the same.
 A relationship with no friction, no disagreement, no moments of misunderstanding, is not a healthy relationship; it's an illusion.
 Dissonance is not a sign that the music has stopped.
 It is a sign that the music is interesting.

-*   For the **[ICON: Blueprint] Architect**, the temptation is to see dissonance as a logical problem to be solved.
+*   For the **Architect**, the temptation is to see dissonance as a logical problem to be solved.
 Your work is to accept that some of the most important "problems" in a relationship are not equations to be solved, but tensions to be held.
-*   For the **[ICON: Bridge] Connector**, dissonance feels like a personal failure, a breakdown in harmony.
+*   For the **Connector**, dissonance feels like a personal failure, a breakdown in harmony.
 Your work is to build the resilience to stay in the pocket of a disagreement, trusting that the connection is strong enough to hold the tension.
-*   For the **[ICON: Shield] Sentinel**, dissonance is danger.
+*   For the **Sentinel**, dissonance is danger.
 Your work is to use your breath to calm the alarm, and to learn to distinguish between a genuine threat and the productive friction of people who care enough to disagree.

 Your goal as a conductor is not to write a symphony of perfect harmony.
 It is to increase your orchestra's capacity to play the complex, beautiful, and sometimes dissonant music of real life.